Family violence: never OK

 - Speak to your GP, child and family health nurse, school counsellor or other health professional.

-- Call the National Sexual Assault, Domestic Family Violence Counselling Service on 1800RESPECT (1800 737 732) or use their online web chat service.
+- Call the National Domestic Family and Sexual Violence Counselling Service on 1800RESPECT (1800 737 732) or use their web chat service.

 - Call your state or territory parent helpline.

 You might be referred to specialist family violence services.
-Specialist family violence services can range from crisis accommodation, help with safety plans and protection orders to family violence counselling and survivor support groups.
+Specialist family violence services include counselling support, crisis accommodation, help with safety plans, protection orders and survivor support groups.

 How family violence might affect you